aboyce/aws/specifics/DynamoDB.md

 A fully managed, NoSQL database service that provides fast and predictable performance with seamless scalability.
 Runs exclusively on SSDs.

+Autoscaling, partitions/repartitions as your data and table size grows.

 The service stores three geographically replicas of each table to ensure high availability and durability.
 In most cases, DynamoDBs response times are in single digit milliseconds.

 When reading the data, the user can decide if they want the read to be;

 - **Eventually consistent** (default), usually consistent within a second, repeating a read should update
 - **Strongly consistent**, returns a result that reflects all successful prior writes

+Can use `PutItem` or `BatchWriteItem` to insert items. `GetItem` or `BatchGetItem` to retrieve, if you have the composite primary keys enabled you can use the query API.

 ### Structure